zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * A set of name server IP address for the parent zone:
   * Non-empty set: The name servers have been identified.
-  * Empty set: Root zone or undelegated test
+  * Empty set: Root zone or undelegated test.
   * Undefined set: The name servers cannot be determined due to errors.

 ### Special procedural requirements